matosimi/CastleDefender/README.md

 ![Castle Defender](http://matosimi.websupport.sk/atari/wp-content/uploads/2019/08/cds1.png)

-Castle Defender is a tower defense game originally written for BBC Micro.
+Castle Defender is a tower defense game originally developed for the BBC Micro.

-I got in contact with the original author and used his sources to port the game to Atari XL/XE computers.
+I contacted the original author and used his source code to port the game to Atari XL/XE computers.

 You can read the conversion story [HERE](http://matosimi.websupport.sk/atari/2019/08/the-story-of-castle-defender/).